 These unicorn cheesecakes might just be the most adorable bite size desserts ever!
-The best part is that these are no bake cheesecakes, so they’re super easy and as much fun to make as they are to eat!
+The best part is that since they’re no bake cheesecakes, they’re super easy and as much fun to make as they are to eat!

 This post contains affiliate links.

 I am all about the bite size desserts, especially when cheesecake is involved.
 From no bake cheesecake bites to Oreo cheesecake, I can’t get enough!
 They’re perfect for all occasions, from party food to just a fun dessert to make with the kids.

 This time I started out making no bake cheesecakes with a rainbow theme but then I got a little carried away.
 Once I saw the colored layers, it was just screaming to be turned into a unicorn cheesecake!
 I’ve made plenty of unicorn inspired crafts, like unicorn Easter eggs and an adorable unicorn pumpkin, but this was my first time making edible unicorns.

 Table of Contents